Brick-and-mortar store in 2023: A major retail comeback Steven P February 2, 2023

 Retail businesses provide these customers with financial or experiential rewards to encourage them to complete their transactions in-store.
 Retailers have the chance to establish trust with shoppers once they enter the store and upsell.
 The best way to accomplish both is through excellent customer service and enticing promotions.

-This type of programming enables shops to significantly lower their spending on high-fee, third-party advertising networks while still drawing bigger volumes of local customers in-store as internet customer acquisition expenses climb.
+This type of programming enables shops to lower their spending on high-fee significantly, third-party advertising networks while still drawing bigger volumes of local customers in-store as internet customer acquisition expenses climb.

 Interactive In-store Customer Experiences